knuthaug/blog.knuthaugen.no/_posts/2014-10-15-usable-and-resilient-npm-repo.md

 After reading about the setup at [Finn](http://www.finn.no/) but short on details I set out to stitch something together.
 By this I had testet using [npm_lazy](https://github.com/mixu/npm_lazy) as a caching proxy for registry.npmjs.org, to avoid downtime and latency, and that worked well.
 To work around the (major) deficiency in npm, with only support for one repo, I used [Kappa](https://github.com/krakenjs/kappa) as the repo software.
 Kappe pointed to two backends, a npm repo couchapp running in a recent couchdb as the first (for writing and holding our internal packages) and npm_lazy as the second, acting as a caching proxy between us and registry.npmjs.org.

-And since this baby came into production, I can't recall a single error or minute of downtime in the solution.
+And since this baby came into production, I can't recall a single error or minute of downtime for it.

 That makes me a happy camper.